maldonadojsm/MusicGenreClassifier/README.md

 **2. preprocess_data.ipynb:** In this notebook, I extract and store the MFCCs of every audio file in the Marsyas dataset.

-**3. train_network.ipynb:** Split training, validation and test set, define CNN architecture, train and evalute.
+**3. train_network.ipynb:** Split training, validation and test set, define CNN architecture, train and evaluate.

 **4. utils.py:** Utilities I use to perform inference, YouTube file retrieval and data transformations (Extract MFCCs) needed to perform inferences.